OR WAIT null SECS

 In an interview with HCPLive, Matthew Lander, MD from the Division of Advanced Heart Failure and Transplantation Cardiology, Cardiovascular Institute, Allegheny Health Network (AHN), said that around 90% of sarcoidosis cases involve the lungs, according to the literature.

 While sarcoidosis is a rare disease, it's much less likely to be found in the heart.
-However, Lander acknowledged that while the number of cases might be lower than other forms of sarcoidosis, the outcomes are more severe.
+However, Lander acknowledged that while the number of cases might be lower than in other forms of sarcoidosis, the outcomes are more severe.

 "The reason (cardiac sarcoidosis) is so important is, actually a larger proportion of patients with sarcoid have a cardiac morbidity, or even mortality later on," he explained, "suggesting that, while the cardiac involvement historically has been felt to be only in the 10, 15, maybe 20% range, I think there's a lot of us that think that's probably because we just haven't found it."

-"We also have to remember that there are limitations to these imaging studies, and that the gold standard is always going to be some type of tissue diagnosis," he said.
+"We also have to remember that there are limitations to these imaging studies and that the gold standard is always going to be some type of tissue diagnosis," he said.
 "Once we've seen those granulomas under the microscope and pathology, we're going to feel a lot more comfortable about the treatment."